Photo credits: - pierre bouyer

 Photo credits: Frank Pepe Pizza

-In New Haven, pizza is not just a dish, it’s an ideology.
-It’s so famous that the people are so proud of their New Haven–style pizza – a thin-crust, coal-fired Neapolitan pizza that takes the States by storm.
+In New Haven, pizza is a way of life.
+The renowned New Haven–style pizza, a thin-crust, coal-fired Neapolitan delight, has taken the States by storm.

-Go for their original New Haven-style pizza if you don’t like sloppy slices that are overly greasy.
-If you’re lucky when their White Clam Pizza is still available on order, go for that!
+Try the original New Haven-style pizza if you don’t like sloppy slices that are overly greasy.

 Address: 157 Wooster Street, New Haven, CT 06511